Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Students are required to complete 18 units (6 half courses) of course work beyond the MA level.

-They then prepare to write comprehensive examinations in their two fields – Political Theory and a second field drawn from one of Canadian Politics, Comparative Politics, Comparative Public Policy or International Relations.
+Students will write comprehensive examinations in two fields – drawn from Canadian Politics, Comparative Politics, Comparative Public Policy, International Relations or Political Theory.
 Exams are written in August of their first year and December of their second year.

 Students also fulfill a language requirement to demonstrate their competency in a language other than English which is relevant to their research.
 This is normally done before the approval of the thesis proposal.